TB prevention study halted early: BCG vaccine tested in travelers

 Summary

-This study aimed to see if a single dose of the BCG vaccine could prevent tuberculosis (TB) infection in healthy adults traveling to countries with high rates of TB.
-Participants were randomly assigned to receive either the BCG vaccine or a placebo (inactive shot) before their trip.
-The goal was to measure if the vaccine reduced the rate of new TB infections, as detected by a blood test, after travel.
-The trial was terminated early and only enrolled 16 people, far fewer than the planned 2000.
+This study aimed to see if a single dose of the BCG vaccine, given before travel, could prevent tuberculosis infection in healthy adults visiting countries with high TB rates.
+Participants were randomly assigned to receive either the BCG vaccine or a placebo.
+The study was terminated early and enrolled only 16 out of a planned 2000 volunteers, so results are limited.

 Get updates